ayoemma123/chatbot1/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – free to use and modify.
+This project is licensed under the **OLULANA EMMANUEL** – free to use and modify.